kunalprakash/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 7: January 14, 2018

+**Today's Progress:** Tribute page finished.
+On to next project.

+**Thoughts:** I narrowed down the work from a carousel to a single image which reduced the work.
+Will try carousel later.

 ### Day 6: January 13, 2018

 **Today's Progress:** The page is getting built.
 I should have it ready by tomorrow.